Vapurrwave/Vapurrwave.github.io/README.md

 no bold/italic/underline/etc…,

-no mixing tags in a way that breaks Gemini logic.
+no mixing tags in a way that breaks Gemini logic,

+no inserting images directly (with the src tag),

-emoji/unicode is ok within the text.
+emoji/unicode is ok within the text,

-bullet points tag,
+bullet point tags,

 h1, h2, and h3 tags,

-pre-formatted text tag,
+pre-formatted text tags,

-blocknotes tag,

-links tag.
+blocknote tags,

+link tags.

 That's it!